 Evidence Requirements in an Emergency

-21. During an Emergency the University Secretary and the Director of Strategic Delivery (or nominee), following consultation with the Head of Registry (or nominee), may amend evidence rules for University processes (e.g. deferrals, extenuating circumstances and appeals).
+20. During an Emergency the University Secretary (or nominee), following consultation with the Head of Registry (or nominee), may amend evidence rules for University processes (e.g. deferrals, extenuating circumstances and appeals).

 Regulators and PSRBs